 The real power of a dog

 I could have picked more than 20 quotes from Olive, Mabel & Me.
 Because it was the perfect birthday gift for me, combining my love of books and dogs and I enjoyed reading it immensely.
 And while I share Cotter’s sadness that “in relation to our own, dogs seem to be living their lives on fast-forward”, I find comfort in his words in the final chapter, The Power of the Dog:

 Let us, in the way of Labradors, be upbeat and optimistic and think more about what dogs bring us than what they leave.
 We will always hold on to the memories of the ones we have had but also let another come in, one who will pick things up as if to say, ‘It’s okay . . . it’s my turn now.’
 And that is the real power of a dog.

 So, thanks, son, for buying Olive, Mabel & Me for my birthday.
-Thanks, Andrew Cotter, for posting videos of Olive and Mabel to the internet and writing a book about them.
+Thanks, Andrew Cotter, for posting videos of Olive and Mabel on the internet and writing a book about them.
 And thanks, Olive and Mabel, for being “two very good dogs”.

 But first and foremost, thanks, Duke, Harry and Jet, for being my dogs.
 Like Cotter and his dogs, I’ve loved you all and still do!

 N.B.
 You might like to read another piece I shared about my dear old muse, Harry, A Dog is not just for Xmas.